mgsohg/CAUnet/README.md

-# Dynamic Scale based Chain Adaptive Attention Network
+# CAA-net: Dynamic Scale based Chain Adaptive Attention Network

 The code will be publicly available soon.
 (Segmentation Network for Breast Lesions in Ultrasound Images)